ministryofjustice/cloud-platform-cluster-backup-checker/README.md

 ## Cluster environment and deployment
 This project requires an IAM role with the following permissions *'ec2:DescribeSnapshots'*.

 This script runs as a Kubernetes CronJob in the monitoring namespace on live-1 cluster.
-For more information on the depolyment, refer https://github.com/ministryofjustice/cloud-platform-infrastructure/blob/master/terraform/cloud-platform-components/cluster-backup-checker.tf
+For more information on the deployment, refer [cloud-platform-infrastructure/terraform/cloud-platform-components/cluster-backup-checker.tf](https://github.com/ministryofjustice/cloud-platform-infrastructure/blob/master/terraform/cloud-platform-components/cluster-backup-checker.tf)

-The following environment variables are set using terraform with *'cloud-platform-infrastructure/terraform/cloud-platform-components'* and these are passed to the script when applying terraform.
+The following environment variables are set using terraform with *'[cloud-platform-infrastructure/terraform/cloud-platform-components](https://github.com/ministryofjustice/cloud-platform-infrastructure/tree/master/terraform/cloud-platform-components)'* and these are passed to the script when applying terraform.
 Therefore you do not need to setup these.

 ```
 ACCOUNT_ID <Account ID of your AWS account>